korpling/annatto/docs/graph_ops/check.md

 Runs AQL queries on the corpus and checks for constraints on the result.
 Can fail the workflow when one of the checks fail.

-There are four general attributes to control this modules behaviour:
+There are general attributes to control this modules behaviour:

 `policy`: Values are either `warn` or `fail`.
 The former will only output a warning, while the latter will stop the conversion process after the